 Teaching Assistants work in a support role in the classroom giving additional help to students with learning needs and others.
 A small number of students follow individual programmes, which are designed to improve their basic literacy and numeracy skills.
-A Foundation Learning Programme runs in Years 7 - 11 targeted at those young people who require significant input for literacy.
+A Foundation Learning Programme runs targeting those young people who require significant input for literacy.
 Additionally, some students benefit from bespoke intervention to address their particular social and emotional needs.